-In order to enable the S3 data store functionality, a feature pack containing the S3 Datastore Connector needs to be downloaded and installed.
+To enable the S3 data store functionality, a feature pack containing the S3 Datastore Connector must be downloaded and installed.
 Go to the Adobe Repository and download the latest version from the 1.10.x versions of the feature pack (for example, com.adobe.granite.oak.s3connector-1.10.0.zip).
-Additionally, you also need to download and install the latest AEM service pack as listed on the AEM 6.5 Release Notes page.
+Also, you must download and install the latest AEM service pack as listed on the AEM 6.5 Release Notes page.

 When using AEM with TarMK, binaries will be stored by default in the

 FileDataStore.
-To use TarMK with the S3 Datastore, you need to start AEM using the
+To use TarMK with the S3 Datastore, you must start AEM using the

 crx3tar-nofds runmode, for example: